jacobmakarsky/pepe/docs/op-stack/src/docs/understand/explainer.md

 - **Superchain**: A decentralized blockchain platform which consists of many chains that share security and a technology stack (OP Stack).
 The interoperability and standardization enables individual chains to be treated identically by tools and wallets.

 - **Superchain Bridge**: The L1 bridge contracts which govern all OP Chains in the Superchain.
-This bridge can be upgraded by the Optimism Collective.
+This bridge can be upgraded by the Pepe Collective.

 - **Validity Proof**: A proof of a withdrawal claim which can be immediately validated, without a challenge period.